meilisearch/meilisearch-symfony/README.md

   <a href="https://slack.meilisearch.com"><img src="https://img.shields.io/badge/slack-MeiliSearch-blue.svg?logo=slack" alt="Slack"></a>
 </p>

-<p align="center">⚡ Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine MeiliSearch bundle for Symfony</p>
+<p align="center">⚡ The MeiliSearch bundle for Symfony</p>

 **MeiliSearch Symfony** is a search bundle to integrate **MeiliSearch** within your Symfony Project. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
+Features such as typo-tolerance, filters, facets, and synonyms are provided out-of-the-box.

 ## Table of Contents <!-- omit in toc -->

 - [🤖 Compatibility with MeiliSearch](#-compatibility-with-meilisearch)
 - [✨ Features](#-features)
 - [📖 Documentation](#-documentation)